vincentleeuwen/python-cooking-with-objects/README.md

 - Inside the initialize method of Menu we are going create the following dishes.
 Margherita, Napoletana, Peperoni

 ###4.
-Add a initialize method to the dish
+Add an initialize method to the dish

 - To create a `Dish` with a name, you can use the initialize method again.
-Add a initialize method (constructor) to the `Dish` class that takes a `dish_name` as a argument.
+Add an initialize method (constructor) to the `Dish` class that takes a `dish_name` as an argument.

 ```python
 def __init__(self, dish_name):